traderres/webClass/learnAngular/lessons/lesson06a_addNavBar_simple.md

 <br>

-In this lesson, we will create a navigation bar that looks like this:
+In this lesson, we will create a navigation bar that looks like this:<br>
 ![](./images/lesson06a_image1.png)